 Similar to the Flagship strategy, each investor has a hedge on a portion of their portfolio based on their personal risk tolerance.

 The portfolio performance is shown below.
-However, the annualized return of 219% is skewed by the fact that it returned 57.4% between August 17, 2020, and December 31.
-The annualized return reflects the 57.4% actual return achieved in about 4 ½ months, then applied to the entire year.
+However, the annualized return of 219% is skewed by how it returned 57.4% between August 17, 2020, and December 31.
+The annualized return reflects the 57.4% actual return achieved in about 4 ½ months, then applied to the entire year. (the chart is from this tearsheet)

 For 2020 (August 17 through December 31) the portfolio had a year-to-date return of 57.4%, compared to 25.2% for the Russell 2000.
 Through January 31, 2021, the portfolio returned 7.4%, compared to 5% for the Russell 2000.